New Scorched Earth owner says local breweries’ appeal now includes families

 “I’ve always been interested in the industry as a consumer,” Doyen said.
 “Craft brewing is such an amazing process.
 There’s a lot of science in it.
 There are nearly unlimited options for what you can do and experiment with beers.”

-Both Doyen and Stout said while customer tastes changed slightly with seasons, they think IPAs still were the most popular category of beer overall.
+Both Doyen and Stout said while customer tastes change slightly with seasons, they think IPAs still are the most popular category of beer overall.
 But in keeping with trends of making places more inclusive for families, Stout said he was seeing many breweries moving away from heavy-alcohol beers “that will just get you intoxicated” to pilsners and lagers that are under 5% alcohol by volume.

-In addition to maintaining the quality of their staple beer offerings, Doyen said he would look to maintain much of the existing company as possible, including current staff, who he described as “exceptional.”
+In addition to maintaining the quality of the staple beer offerings, Doyen said he would look to maintain as much of the existing company as possible, including current staff, whom he described as “exceptional.”